lelandjobson/github_pages_tut_01/ReadMe.md

 - open Google Chrome and go to
    - http://localhost:4000/

-You should now see the website
+You should now see the website running locally on this page, and you can make changes as you see fit.

+### Pushing Changes
+Speak to Leland Jobson or David Mans about merging changes you've made into the FCFG.